Dean Marney (footballer): Burnley

 Marney began the 2013–14 season in a similar vein, performing very well during pre-season and the opening matches of the Football League Championship, where he formed an effective partnership with former Wolves and Wigan Athletic midfielder, David Jones, who signed for the Clarets in the summer.
 Over his first three seasons with Burnley, he appeared in approximately 75% of their league games and, with his contract about to expire in 2013, signed a new two-year deal.
 At the end of the 2017–18 season, he was released by Burnley after eight years at the club and having made over 220 appearances.

 Fleetwood Town

 In July 2018, Marney joined Fleetwood Town, taking the squad number 25.

 In July 2020, Marney was released by Fleetwood Town at the end of his contract.

+Coaching career

+In May 2024, he was appointed as the lead U-18 coach at League Two side Salford City after previously coaching the U-15 and U-16 sides at former club Burnley.
+Marney was appointed U18 lead coach at Stoke City in June 2025.

 International career

 Marney represented England at international gaining one cap for the England under-21 side in England's 2–1 defeat to Netherlands U-21 in February 2005.
-He has not appeared for England since then.